Allan Moyé, coordinator

 Special topics in film and filmmaking include:

-- Documenting special May Term projects in conjunction with artist/activist Claudia Bernardi of the Walls of Hope organization.
-These have included study abroad trips to El Salvador as well as projects in local and regional communities.
+• Documenting special May Term projects in conjunction with artist/activist Claudia Bernardi of the Walls of Hope organization.
+These have included study abroad trips to El Salvador as well as in-state projects.

-- Exploring civic engagement through class projects, group and individual assignments.
+• Exploring civic engagement through class projects and group and individual assignments.

 Fundamental, practical, and theoretical approach to video production.
 Emphasizes camera operation and composition, nonlinear editing and principles of editing (using FinalCut Pro), and related audio.
 Projects vary to emphasize broadcasting, documentary, narrative filmmaking, and various forms of artistic expression.
-Cross listed as COMM 119 and THEA 119 and ART 119.
+Cross listed as COMM 119, THEA 119, and ART 119.

 The art and theories of visual storytelling through narrative, documentary, and creative self-expression.
 Projects are oriented toward basic scripting, shooting, editing, and multiple-camera studio events for MBC TV.
 Cross listed as COMM 229 and THEA 229. *Prerequisite: FILM 119 or permission of the instructor.

 A critical framework for watching and analyzing popular and critically acclaimed films by examining dramatic, visual, and technical elements, and by studying the art and history of great filmmakers.
 Screenings each week of important silent, classic, international and modern films.
-Cross listed as ARTH 254 and COMM 254.
+Cross listed as ARTH 254.

 264 Screenwriting (3 s.h.)
 (W)

 Theory and practice of screenwriting, including concept, research, writing, revisions, and presentation.
 Analysis of successful scripts to discover appropriate styles and methods of writing.
 Workshop development of scripts emphasizing dramatic narrative for television and film.
-Cross listed as COMM 264 and THEA 264.
+Cross listed as THEA 264.

 275 Women and Film (3 s.h.)
 (G)